cloudy-develop/metal-detectors/README.md

 A FiveM resource adding the ability to add metal detectors around the map that check to see if a ped has a weapon.

 ## Information
-Metal Detectors is a script that gives you the ability to add metal detectors around the map either with or without a entity.
-You can give access to certain players so they can walkthrough a metal detector without it going off.
-There is plenty of custimization options for this script to work just right for you.
+Metal Detectors is a script that gives you the ability to add metal detectors around the map either with or without an entity.
+You can give access to certain players so they can walk through a metal detector without it going off.
+There is plenty of customization options for this script to work just right for you.

 ## How to Install